Get ready for the 4th of July by making a festive and easy fireworks craft!

 I just love the fireworks against the black construction paper!
 Looks like they are exploding in the night sky-- just like real ones!

-Not only is this a festive twist on the classic salt and glue craft, but it's great for working on fine motor skills, too.
+Not only is this a festive twist on the classic salt and glue craft, but as I mentioned a few times above, it's great for working on fine motor skills, too.
 Kids of all ages, but especially preschoolers will love squeezing the glue, pouring salt, and squirting colored water to make fireworks!
 I mean, I even had fun creating my own fireworks scene!

 Oh I LOVE these!!!
 How fun!!
 Off to pin! :)